Updated February 21, 2018

 Or if you feel like breaking a sweat, you can shoot some hoops on Pier 2, go for a jog along the waterfront, or do some rock climbing at the new DUMBO Boulders at the north end of the park!
 It’s only $9 for a day pass.

-Brooklyn Bridge Park is also home to Bargemusic – a floating chamber music venue inside an old barge.
-There is a free performance every Saturday afternoon.
-Otherwise, tickets are $35 and performances are generally Friday through Sunday all year long.
+Brooklyn Bridge Park is also home to Bargemusic – a floating chamber music venue inside a renovated coffee barge.
+There is a free performance every Saturday afternoon at 4pm.
+Otherwise, tickets are $40 and performances are generally Friday through Sunday all year long.
 Click here to view their performance calendar.

 The High Line